Putin demands NATO guarantees not to expand eastward

 “Kyiv is becoming increasingly insolent in its aggressiveness towards the Minsk agreements, the Russian Federation, and in its attempts to provoke the West to support its military ambitions," Lavrov said in remarks in the upper house of Russia's parliament.

-The Russian Foreign Ministry said that Lavrov was scheduled to meet with U.S. Secretary of State Antony Blinken on the sidelines of the meeting.
+The U.S. State Department and Russia's Foreign Ministry said that Blinken and Lavrov will meet Thursday on the sidelines of the OSCE meeting.
+A State Department official said that Blinken will meet first with Ukrainian Foreign Minister Dmytro Kuleba.

 Russian Foreign Ministry spokeswoman Maria Zakharova said that Ukraine has amassed about 125,000 troops — about half of the size of its military — near the conflict zone.
 She also pointed at an increasing number of violations of a cease-fire in the east.